gvwilson/thirdbit/src/fiction/in-heck/index.md

 and at that moment the door slid open once again.

 "Freeze!"
-Gumption said loudly as he stepped through and leveled something metallic and dangerous looking at the Operators.
+Gumption said loudly as he stepped through and levelled something metallic and dangerous looking at the Operators.

 </section>